MikroElektronika/mikrosdk_click_v2/clicks/vreg/DETAILS.md

 ## Examples Description

-> This is an example that demonstrates the use of VREG click board.
+> This is an example that demonstrates the use of VREG Click board.

 **The demo application is composed of two sections :**